knpuniversity/oo/knpu/episode4/namespaces-make-class-names-longer.md

-# Namespaces make Class Names longer
+# Namespaces make Class Names Longer

-We all know that the name of this class is Battle Manager, simple.
-When we want to use it we reference Battle Manager.
-No matter what we do, static or not static if we want to work with this class we call it by it's name, Battle Manager.
-Easy.
-Now why am I telling you this?
-Because I'm about to make it's class name longer.
-Maybe not in the way that you expect.
+We all know that the name of this class is `BattleManager`.
+When we want to use it, we reference `BattleManager`.
+No matter what we do - static or not static - if we want to work with this class we call it by its name, `BattleManager`.
+Simple.

-I'm going to show you a feature called name spaces.
-At first, why name spaces exist might not be obvious to you so hold on that.
-Here's how it works, above any class you can if you want to, add a name space keyword followed by some string.
-Like, battle or something more complicated like /battle/hi guys/nice name space.
-Name spaces are a string that can have many parts if you want to and if you do have many parts you separate them by the back slash, that's the slash that feels a little wrong when you type it.
-It's usually the escape character.
+Why am I pointing out the painfully obvious?
+Because we're about to make this class name *longer*, but maybe how you'd expect.
+We're going to use a namespace.

+## Let's see some Namespaces

+At first, *why* namespaces exist might not be obvious, so hold onto that question.
+First, let's see how tehy work.

+Above any class, you can - if you want to - add a `namespace` keyword followed by some string.
+Like, `Battle` or something more complicated like `Battle\HiGuys\NiceNameSpace`.
+A namespace is a string, and you can give it different parts by separating each with a backslash - that's the slash that feels a little wrong when you type it - it's usually an escape character.

-Now I want to make this simple and go back to name space battle.
-As soon as we did that we actually changed the name of the Battle Manager class.
-It is no longer called Battle Manager, in fact you can see undefined class Battle Manager.
-The name of this class is now Battle/Battle Manager.
-If we refresh to prove it everything still works just fine.
+To keep things simple, just set the namespace to `Battle` for now.
+As soon as we did that, we actually *changed* the name of this class: it is no longer called `BattleManager`.
+In fact, you can see that PhpStorm now highlights our code with an "Undefined class BattleManager" error.
+Thanks to the namespace, the class is *now* called `Battle/BattleManager`.

-That's ...
-Name spaces are a big topic but that's the fundamental thing right there.
-You can optionally add the word name space above a class and when you do that the full class name becomes the name space/the class name.
-Everywhere that you reference that class you need to update it.
-I won't do it yet because we're going to do a little bit more work but I would also need to update it inside of container or reference it here.
-Great.

-Now why do name spaces exist?
-Because that seems insane to me.
+After updating the name, everything should.
+Refresh to prove it.
+Great!

+So... that's really it!
+When you add a `namespace` above a class, the full class name becomes that namespace, a `\`, and then class name. *Every* place we reference this class name will now need to change - like inside of `Container`.
+We'll do that in a few minute - we've got a few other things to do first.

+## So Why do Namespaces Exist?

+Now that you know how namespaces work, you're probably wondering, why do these even exist?
 How does this help me in my coding?
-Well the short answer is that it doesn't.
-Name spaces exist because as we get more into development we're going to start using third party libraries written by other people.
-Those third party libraries will provide us classes that we can use.
-Those classes will always have name spaces on them.
-The reason that name spaces exist is that if we use library a and library b and they both have a class called battle, well then we'd have a problem because we'd get 2 classes with the same name.
-But if library a has the name space of library a and library b has the name space of library b then these names will not collide.
-The class names will be library a/battle and library b/battle.
-Name spaces do help us but only indirectly.
-When we're working with name spaces it just makes our class names longer.

-Now the one other thing that you need to know about with name spaces is the u statement.
-Using the full class [inaudible 00:04:07] name like this is completely valid.
-But in practice what you're going to see is people add a u statement at the top of their file.
-When you reference Battle Manager whatever file you're in when you're referencing Battle Manager and the other top you'll say use, battle/battle manager.
-As soon as you do that back down here you can once again just reference the shortened version of the class.
-Now the u statement is not an important thing to name spaces in how they work.
-It's just a bit of a shortcut.
-What PHB literally does is when it sees this word Battle Manager it goes, huh, Battle Manager?
-Let me check all of the u statements at the top of this file, because you can have as many u statements as you want in a file and if I find a u statement that ends in the word Battle Manager then I will basically copy this long string and paste it down here at run time.
-What I just did is what PHB basically does at run time.
+Well, the short answer is... it doesn't help you.
+In fact, namespaces weren't *meant* to help you - they were meant to help external library developers.

+In a nut shell, as you go further into development, you'll start to use a lot of 3rd-party, libraries written by other people.
+That's cool because those libraries will give *us* new classes to help solve problems.

+The reason that namespaces exist is to avoid collisions in those external libraries.
+Imagine we're using library A and library B, but that they *both* have a class called `Battle`.
+Without namespaces, we'd be dead in the water: we wouldn't be able to use both libraries.
+But if each library has a unique namespace, we won't collide: they'll simply be called something like `LibraryA\Battle` and `LibraryB\Battle`.

+This means that namespaces *do* help us, but only indirectly.
+When we're working with namespaces it just makes our class names longer.

+## The use Statement

+There is *one* other thing that you need to know about with namespace: it's the mystical `use` statement.

+When you want to reference a class, it's perfectly valid to type out the *entire* long class name right where you need to use it.
+But in practice, you won't see this very often.
+Instead, people typically add a `use` statement at the top of the file that references the *full* class name: `Battle\BattleManager`.

+As soon as you do, when you need to work with the class, you can once again write out *only* the short class name.
+And while you'll only have *one* `namespace` per file, you'll have as many `use` statements as you need.

+To be clear, the `use` statement does *not* change how namespaces work: it's just a shortcut.
+When PHP executes this file, it sees class `BattleManager` and says:

+> Huh, BattleManager?
+Let me check all of the use statements at the top of this file.

+PHP then looks to see if any of the `use` statements *ends* in the word `BattleManager`.
+If it finds one, it basically copies the long class name and pastes in down below *right* before executing the file.
+What I just did manually is what PHP basically does at run-time.

+So `use` statements are just this nice, extra feature.
+And technically, you could avoid using them and instead write-out full class names right where you need them.

-Use statements don't change the behavior at all and if you wanted to you could never have a use statements.
-But in practice, you see people use them.
-Got it?
-All right we're going to do a lot more with name spaces but first we need to turn a very related topic called auto-loading.
+Ok!
+We're going to do a lot more with namespaces.
+But first, we need to turn to a very related topic called autoloading.